awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.HowTo.SDK.md

 + After the scalable target is created, the program builds a target tracking configuration\.
 The policy seeks to maintain a 50 percent target ratio between consumed write capacity and provisioned write capacity\.
 + The program then creates the scaling policy, based on the target tracking configuration\.

+**Note**
+When you manually remove a table or global table replica, you do not automatically remove any associated scalable targets, scaling policies, or CloudWatch alarms\.

 The program requires that you provide an Amazon Resource Name \(ARN\) for a valid Application Auto Scaling service linked role\. \(For example: `arn:aws:iam::122517410325:role/AWSServiceRoleForApplicationAutoScaling_DynamoDBTable`\.\) In the following program, replace `SERVICE_ROLE_ARN_GOES_HERE` with the actual ARN\.

 ```